 Pursuant to the Collaboration and Option Agreement, we are obligated to pay CRT milestone payments upon the achievement of certain milestones.
 The aggregate amount of milestone payments and royalties to be paid will depend on whether or not the development candidates that we identify are subject to the Collaboration and Option Agreement.
-Those milestone payments are \$7.0 million for the first product we develop under the Collaboration and Option Agreement and \$3.5 million for any additional product we develop.
+Those milestone payments are in the single-digit millions for the first product we develop under the Collaboration and Option Agreement and a reduced amount in milestone payments for any additional product we develop in the single-digit millions.
 We are also obligated to pay CRT low-single digit royalties on net sales on a product-by-product and country-by-country basis.
 Our obligation to pay royalties will expire upon the later of (i) the expiration of the last patent which covers such product in such country; (ii) 10 years following the first commercial sale of such product in such country; and (iii) the expiration of any extended patent exclusivity period in the relevant country.
 To date we have paid \$4.8 million under the Collaboration and Option Agreement.